-Zweig as chronicler of a European ideal is only a partial description, and what is left out is, perhaps, what makes Zweig so distinctly Zweig.
+Zweig as chronicler of a European ideal is only a partial description, and what’s left out is what makes Zweig so distinctly Zweig.
 He was a writer of Europe as a vanishing ideal, a Europe that once was.
-It is striking that the earlier chapters of his memoir, which deal with the golden age of Vienna, read with the immediacy of fiction.
-These early scenes exist in the state of perpetual present that stories and novels exist in.
-As the writer ages throughout the memoir and we read our way into the twentieth century and the “suicide of Europe” (as he thought of it), the sense of these being memories grows, and the hint of the past- rather than present-tense increases.
-For Zweig, the past was more salient to him than the present – even though it would be Europe’s present that would determine how his story unfolded.
+It’s striking that the earlier chapters of his memoir, which deal with the golden age of Vienna, read with the immediacy of fiction.
+These early scenes exist in a state of perpetual present; as the writer ages throughout the memoir and we read our way into the twentieth century — and the “suicide of Europe”, as he thought of it — the sense of these being memories grows, and the hint of the past- rather than present-tense increases.
+For Zweig, the past was more salient to him than the present — even though it would be Europe’s present that would determine how his story unfolded.

-The unnerving way that hindsight underscores even the greatest joy depicted in those brilliant bygone days is replicated artfully in The Grand Budapest Hotel.
+The unnerving way that hindsight underscores even the greatest joy depicted in those bygone days is replicated artfully in The Grand Budapest Hotel.
 Our first look at the once-grand Grand Budapest shows us a drab, Brutalist refurbishment of the hotel, which was “by that time, decidedly out of fashion, and had already begun its descent into shabbiness and eventual demolition”.
-This knowledge of the end of this establishment’s road is mostly pushed to the back of one’s mind by the glory and vitality of the hotel as it was, which is how it is for most of the movie, but that knowledge means that even as we enjoy this temporarily-recalled present, we know that it has no future.
+This knowledge of the end of the establishment’s road is mostly pushed to the back of one’s mind by the glory and vitality of the hotel as it was, which is how it is for most of the movie.
+However, that knowledge of the dismal future means that even as we enjoy this temporarily-recalled present, we know that it’s doomed.

 For Zweig, for this movie, and certainly for Monsieur Gustave and his high idealism about the hotel he so lovingly presides over, remembrance of things past is paramount.
 In this way, Gustave embodies Zweig’s romanticism for a way of life and set of values belonging to an earlier time.
-This romanticism is, in its specific manifestation as a love of Europe, how Zweig embodies Milan Kundera’s definition of a European: “One who is nostalgic for Europe.”
+In its specific manifestation as a love of Europe, this romanticism is how Zweig embodies Milan Kundera’s definition of a European: “One who is nostalgic for Europe.”

 But between Monsieur Gustave and Zero, it is the lobby boy who most closely resembles Zweig.
-Monsieur Gustave believes that the way things were should not be remembered merely to make an artefact of the past out of them, but to serve as an example of how things out to be – that is, how they ought to remain.
+Monsieur Gustave believes that the way things were should not be remembered merely to make an artefact of the past out of them, but to serve as an example of how things ought to be — that is, how they ought to remain.
 He has faith in the longevity of the institution he upholds.
-Perhaps it is because Zero outlasts the hotelier, surviving long after Monsieur Gustave is shot by fascists, or perhaps because he was born into the end of Gustave’s world rather than into its glory days, but Zero is able to see that what Monsieur Gustave took for reality was something of a myth.
-He says at the end of the movie:
+Zero, however, is able to see that what Monsieur Gustave takes for reality is something of a myth.
+Perhaps this is because Zero outlasts the hotelier, surviving long after Monsieur Gustave is shot by fascists, or perhaps because he was born into the end of Gustave’s world rather than into its glory days.
+At the end of the movie, Zero says:

 “[Gustave’s] world had vanished long before he ever entered it.
 But I will say – he certainly sustained the illusion with a marvellous grace.”

 Both Zero and Zweig understand that things end, including those things they most love, and all that remains is to stoically and nobly preserve their memory, even at some personal cost.
-It can be incredibly painful to remember such things; in Zero’s case, it incurs more literal costs.
-Asked why he “had traded a great and important fortune in exchange for one costly, unprofitable, doomed hotel”, Zero is ready with a simple yet sincere answer – “The hotel I keep for Agatha,” he says, referring to his long-since departed wife.
+It can be incredibly painful to remember such things.
+Asked why he “had traded a great and important fortune in exchange for one costly, unprofitable, doomed hotel”, Zero is ready with a simple yet sincere answer: “The hotel I keep for Agatha,” he says, referring to his long-since departed wife.
 “We were happy here, for a little while.”

-Given how cynical Zweig became at the end of his life about the chances of survival for the Europe he had belonged to, it would be fair to wonder why he invested so much in remembering it, going so far as writing the lengthy memoir that became his final work.
-I can imagine him answering this with something similar to Zero’s reply – that he kept his Europe alive in his writing because he had been happy there, for a while.
+Given how cynical Zweig became at the end of his life about the chances of Europe’s survival, it would be fair to wonder why he invested so much in remembering it, going so far as writing the lengthy memoir that became his final work.
+I can imagine him answering this with something similar to Zero’s reply — that he kept his Europe alive in his writing because he had been happy there, for a while.

-In Zweig’s work – rich with aesthetic and moral beauty as it is and brought to life with the charm of nostalgia – there is very little sense of the future.
-Reading Zweig, one feels that while there were such things as true beauty and joy, they exist now only in the past tense, that everything good and of worth is either long gone or on its way out.
+In Zweig’s work — rich with aesthetic and moral beauty, and brought to life with the charm of nostalgia — there’s very little sense of the future.
+Reading Zweig, one feels that while there were such things as true beauty and joy, they exist now only in the past tense, that everything good is either long gone or on its way out.
 The future rarely figures into his stories, and to the extent that the future figured into the man’s own thinking, it seems to have been a shadow looming over the diminishing light of yesterday.

-This is probably why Zweig and his wife, a decade into exile in Brazil, having fled their homeland and the Nazi terror, dressed themselves up – he in a suit with the collar buttoned and tie straight, she in an elegant kimono – then swallowed a lethal dose of sleeping pills and lay down together for the final time.
+This is probably why, a decade into exile in Brazil where they’d fled their homeland and the Nazi terror, Zweig and his wife dressed themselves up — he in a suit with the collar buttoned and tie straight, she in an elegant kimono — then swallowed a lethal dose of sleeping pills and lay down together for the final time.
 When the police found the couple, his hand held hers and her head was resting on his shoulder.
-One hopes they drifted off thinking of the best of the lives they had lived.
+One hopes they drifted off thinking of the best of the lives they’d lived.
 In his suicide letter, Zweig wrote: